SamuelMwangiW/Ansible-Role-Hosts-File/README.md

 ## Support

-I created this repository for the sole use with playbooks for setting up my workstation and may therefore be limited in functionalities.
 Issues and PRs are welcome.

 ## Licence